BlackOptimusPrime/the-lasso-website/_posts/2016-08-28-example-post-two.md

 title: Lasso Maven Modules
 categories:
 - Documentation
+excerpt: |
+Note: For up-to-date information, have a look at the modules [here](https://github.com/SoftwareObservatorium/lasso/blob/main/pom.xml)
 feature_text: |
   lasso modules
 ---

 Note: For up-to-date information, have a look at the modules [here](https://github.com/SoftwareObservatorium/lasso/blob/main/pom.xml)

 - pom.xml - parent POM of all modules (sets global properties and versions)